LostRhapsody/blackgate/src/README.md

 - A web based user interface with HTMX for speed and simplicity.
 - Support for all HTTP methods
 - Better Payload delivery, currently the payload is expecting a string, so JSON needs to be stringified to be passed in correctly (in the example, the payload we're sending is the word "test")

+Long Term Goals:
+- Black Gate will be self-hosted or hosted by "Black Gate" in the cloud for a subscription fee.
+- Payment Processing Gateway centric features, with the goal of providing flexible payment provider support to B2B and retail websites.